hulyak/react-tutorial/docs/doc4.md

 Tadaa!!
 We got our chickens!

-Now, we need to use our search bar and we will search the recipe from our input field.
+Now, we need to use our search bar, we will search the recipe from our input field.
 To get the state of our search bar, we will create a new piece of state.

 Go to `FoodRecipe.js` and add a new `search` state.